What You Need to Buy a License and Hunt

 Central & Pacific Flyways

-The http://www.flyways.us/ website is packed with news, updates, harvest management information, and scientific data from the FWS and Canadian Wildlife Service.
-It provides links to Flyway websites and has other features like those listed below.
+that is packed with news, updates, harvest management information and scientific data from the FWS and Canadian Wildlife Service.
+It also has other features, including:

 Report Birds with Federal Bands